YetiTool/easycut-smartbench/README.md

 Open Eclipse (if you closed it).
 Go to the toolbar, and select Window > Preferences.
 Then, on the side-menu in Preferences, go to PyDev > Interpreters > Python.

-Click on ìBrowse for python/pypy exeî, and find your python.exe file, in the folder you installed it.
+Click on ‚ÄúBrowse for python/pypy exe‚Äù, and find your python.exe file, in the folder you installed it.

 All of Kivy's libraries should automatically be loaded into Eclipse as well.